IBMSpectrumComputing/lsf-perl-api/README.md

 Each of the LSF-Base and LSF-Batch repositories include their own separate release information.
 Please see those repositories README.md files for more information

-This perl modules allow you to call the LSF APIs directly through perl.
+These perl modules allow you to call the LSF APIs directly through perl.
 [You can find more information and usage notes here](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/New%20IBM%20Platform%20LSF%20Wiki/page/Integrations%2C%20APIs%2C%20and%20samples).

 You are encouraged to contribute your own perl module enhancements to the Open Source LSF APIs for perl, and you may find some examples in [IBM Platform LSF Wiki](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/New%20IBM%20Platform%20LSF%20Wiki/page/Using%20the%20Python%20wrapper%20for%20LSF%20API).